Notice

 NotificationsRepository

-The NotificationsRepository is a component responsible for storing and holding status of sent/received notifications.
+The NotificationsRepository is a component responsible for storing the status and data of sent and received notifications.

 Database

-The database is a place for storing assets, relations as well as sent/received notifications.
+The database is a place for storing assets, relations and notifications.

 Runtime view

-This section describes the different functionalities of Trace-X application.
+This section describes the different functionalities of the Trace-X application.

 Assets